amark720/Wine-Quality-Prediction/README.md

 	newgrp docker

 # 6. Configure EC2 as self-hosted runner:
-    setting>actions>runner>new self hosted runner> choose os> then run command one by one
+    Open Github repository>Repository setting>actions>runner>new self hosted runner> choose os> then run command one by one shown there on EC2 Ubuntu console.

 # 7. Setup github secrets: